acquitelol/autobookwork/README.md

 true
 ```
 5. If you want your settings to be re-entered every time you run the script, then make sure to disable saving settings.
-(Quick FAQ: The password input is stil typing, even though it may not look like it.
+- (Quick FAQ: The password input is still typing, even though it may not look like it.
 It just flushes the buffer (empties the char) to make it invisible.
-Once you are done entering your password, and press enter, you will see a √ to determine that your input was recorded.
+Once you are done entering your password, and press enter, you will see a ✓ to determine that your input was recorded.
 #### Chapter 3: Using the Script:
-Any Sparx answers will be both logged to the console and logged to a .log file with the date for when it was created
+Any Sparx answers will be both logged to the console and logged to a .log file with the date for when it was created. <br>
 If you type a different answer, the answer will be logged again.

 It will automatically press the "Continue" or "Second Chance" button if it detects it.